 I went to a workshop offered by another meditation centre at the request of my husband Pragunya, who was very keen to learn meditation.
 When I drove into the carpark, I immediately did not like the feeling I got – it felt cold.
 As a result, I did not like the instructor and couldn’t imagine how she could teach me to meditate.
 I came home and announced to my husband that I was not interested in parting with $1,500 for something I did not think the teacher could teach me.

 The next day Pragunya returned from work with a flyer from the Sri Chinmoy Centre.
 All their courses, not just the introduction, were free, so he said, "We are going together."
 On the 22nd of May 1996, at 7:30 p.m., we approached the door to the Centre.
 I will always remember the contrast in what I felt.
-As we climbed the stairs, I felt a warmth inside me, and when we opened the door, the feeling was so familiar and homelike that I said to Chris, "I can definitely learn to meditate here."
+As we climbed the stairs, I felt a warmth inside me, and when we opened the door, the feeling was so familiar and homelike that I said to my husband, "I can definitely learn to meditate here."

-Next moment we met Subarata and Jogyata at the sign-in desk.
+Next moment we met the classgivers - Subarata and Jogyata - at the sign-in desk.
 We both immediately liked them and wanted to talk to them.
 Jogyata made our name tags and invited us to take a seat in the classroom.
 The first photo I saw of Guru was Guru standing in a doorway holding a lily and wearing a pale pink dhoti with his hand lightly resting on his cheek.
 Guru looked so peaceful.